ipfs-rust/netsim-embed/README.md

 # netsim-embed
-A small embeddable network simulator.
+A small embeddable network simulator based on the currently unmaintained [netsim][netsim].

 Run the example: